imperialCHEPI/healthgps/development.md

 7. The latest [vcpkg](https://github.com/microsoft/vcpkg) installed globally for Visual Studio projects, and the VCPKG_ROOT environment variable set to the installation directory.
 8. Internet connection.

-Download the *Health GPS* source code to the local machine, we recommend somewhere like root `src` or `source`, since otherwise you may run into path issues with the build systems.
+Download the *Health-GPS* source code to the local machine, we recommend somewhere like root `src` or `source`, since otherwise you may run into path issues with the build systems.
 ```cmd
 > git clone https://github.com/imperialCHEPI/healthgps
 ```